Dog Hiking Gear List

 Ace on the Ruby Crest Trail in Nevada, enjoying a morning in the tent.

-Duck Brand has a window kit with a nice polycro available here.
-You can cut the size sheet you need, which is usually enough for an ultralight groundsheet.
+Duck Brand has a Window Kit with a nice, lightweight polycro plastic.
+You can cut the size sheet you need, which is usually enough for an tent groundsheet.

 Backpacking set up that relies on extra polycro cloth to protect the tent’s floor from dog claws.